Can-Sahin/Sample-Service-Script/README.md

 Some example values and implementation is provided in the script.
 For now, on run it writes Environment Values to the log file

-Edit the script by replacing the fields in between the `<Edit Following Fields>` tag with your of values:
+Edit the script by replacing the fields in between the `<Edit Following Fields>` tag with your own values:
 * Modify the LSB header.
 Change `ExampleService` with your name and change default configuration if you wish
 * `SERVICE_NAME` = Your service's name
 * `SCRIPT` = Your script to run on service start